playframework/play-plugins/README.md

-# Play  Plugins
+# Unsupported Play Plugins

-plugins for the Play framework
+These plugins are not supported by Typesafe and no guarantee is made that they will be maintained or upgraded to new versions of Play in a timely manner.

+Use at your own risk.

 ## Licence